Post by

 Rectangle-based color schemes are vibrant, but it is essential to understand how they function.

-Due to the fact that the rectangle color scheme is a variation of the complementary concept, it is also known as a double complementary color scheme.
+Because the rectangle color scheme is a variation of the complementary concept, it is also known as a double complementary color scheme.
 It enables the creation of designs with an abundance of color.

 Tetradic colors are opposites that complement each other on the color wheel.
 When one of these hues sticks out, it looks best.
 You should select the correct balance of warm and cold hues to achieve the best results.